 Decision 611 lists various sub-themes for consideration as indicated below.

-2.8.1 Artificial Intelligence (AI)
+[

 2.8.1.1 AI solutions and technologies have the potential to transform areas as diverse and critical as education, healthcare, finance, mobility, agriculture and energy.

 However, they also bring with them several implications of risks to aspects such as security, trust and inclusion, as well as issues of transparency and accountability – in AI algorithms, tools, and the data they depend on.